geerlingguy/diet-raspbian/README.md

   4. Run `$ sudo raspi-config`, and select the first option ('Expand Filesystem')
   5. Reboot the Raspberry Pi

+If you need to Pi to pick up the current date and time via NTP, then log back in after the Pi is rebooted, and run the command `sudo service ntp restart`, then wait 5-10 seconds for the clock to sync (assuming your Pi is connected to the Internet).

 ## Author Information

 Created in 2015 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](http://ansiblefordevops.com/).